4. Session tracking

 }//while

-// That's it for the HTTP headers—moving on to the HTML code
+// that's it for HTTP headers - move on to HTML code

 }